Memin-ckn/the-game-of-wikipedia/README.md

 - The guesser tries to, well, guess who told the truth.

 I couldn't fix some issues with the code and I don't have the time to make it a window application so feel free to fix what I've made.
+And YES.
+I know.
+Don't come to me about how the code is a literal mess.
+I made this in a very short amount of time while trying to think something else than my exams.

 (Also the code is in Turkish.
 Sorry :D)